Review of the Genie Bra and Pajama Jeans

 They Run Small

-On the second 2-pack, I increased the size to extra large.
+On the second two-pack, I increased the size to extra large.
 They are more comfortable; I was afraid they'd be too big, but it's not a problem at all.

 I was shopping at Rite Aide when I spotted, you guessed it, Pajama Jeans.
 They were $39.95, just like they have been everywhere I had ever seen them.
 I was still hesitant.
 They still seemed a little pricey, and they didn't come with the "free" T-shirt in the TV ad, but at least I saved the $7.95 S&H. I figured I have the receipt, if I don’t like them, at least I can take them back to the store.